After School Academy

 Using the Capitol setting as a “living classroom,” the student led, student driven program promotes awareness to the political process, creates a more politically astute student body, and develops constructive solutions to issues that impact local communities while engaging stakeholders in government.
 Throughout the year, participants meet weekly to sharpen their research skills, form arguments for and against a solution, and practice public speaking skills.
 SLS clubs also host elected officials and their staff to learn more about careers in public service and the legislative process.
 SLS is open to all 9-12 grade students.

-Student Counsil
+Student Council

-Sponsor/Advisor: Ms. Richardson
+Sponsor/Advisor: Ms. Abbasey

 Requirements: